 4. Track your purchases.
 If tech savvy, use an Excel sheet and put all of the gift recipients, how much you budgeted, how much you spent, and the purchased gift.
 This way you have a record, and it can be adjusted as needed.
 Start saving in the new year by setting aside money each month to reduce holiday spending stress.

 5. Shop Smarter.
 When you are out shopping for the holidays, know your spending limit.
 Buying gifts with cash saves you from the temptation of using a credit card and spending more than originally intended.
 It will also avoid interest or late fees that will make paying off gifts last long past the holiday season.
 Credit cards can help you gain rewards or cash for your spending as long as they are used responsibly.
 Check out sales offered both online and in-store; many online retailers offer coupon codes to save on shipping or percentages off purchases.
-Start monitoring and comparing prices early – Black Friday and Cyber Monday offer some of the season’s biggest discounts.